MattV-NL/MattV-NL/README.md

 - 👋 Hi, I’m @mgorgeov97
-- 👀 I’m interested in ... gaming, sports, being outdoors, and of course all things TECH!
+- 👀 I’m interested in ... gaming, sports (mainly hockey and formula one), being outside
 - 🌱 I’m currently learning ...
+HTML, CSS, JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... twitter & instagram: @mattvey16